Market Failure: Externalities & Common Pool (Access) Resources (DP IB Economics: HL)

 • The fast fashion industry has a significant carbon footprint; reliance on fossil fuels, energy-intensive processes, and long supply chains contribute to greenhouse gas emissions and climate change.

-Using an externalities diagram and the information provided, explain how the fast fashion industry is responsible for the generation of negative externalities.
+Using an externalities diagram, explain how the fast fashion industry is responsible for creating negative externalities.

 Did this page help you?